juzeon/fast-mail-bomber/README.md

 Proton Mail: 99.4% into Inbox, 0.6% into Trash.

+Outlook Mail: 77.1% into Inbox, 22.9% into Trash.

+Gmail: 56% into Inbox, 38% into Categories, 6% into Trash.

 163 Mail: 100% into Inbox, 0% into Trash.

 QQ Mail: 71% into Inbox, 29% into Trash.